AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 - [ ] Do not upload manuscripts, appendices, responses to editors, etc.
 - [ ] Directory structure does not contain redundant/ superfluous directories
 - [ ] Do not upload data that you do not have the rights to publish!
+- [ ] Do not upload confidential data!

 ---